raiment-studios/monorepo/source/projects/sea/apps/sea-jsx/README.md

 }
 ```

-`sea-jsx` looks for the first comment using the special sequence `/*!@sea:headder` and parses the contents of that comment as YAML.
-That object is then used as the `sea-jsx` configuration.
-In this particular case, the configuration is telling `sea-jsx` to use lodash version 4.

 ### Configuration options

--   `imports` - a set of key-value pairs specifying the npm version to use when importing that particular package
+-   `imports` - a set of key-value pairs specifying the npm version to use when importing that particular package.
+Imports not listed in the configuration will use the latest available version.

 ## Design